A River Runs Through It Quotes From Novella & Film

 It was also nominated for Best Music, Original Score, and Best Adapted Screenplay.

-It also grossed over $66 million dollars and received positive reviews from critics.
+It also grossed over $66 million and received positive reviews from critics.

 If you like this article, we suggest you explore our most popular quotes article, a list of short inspirational quotes for daily encouragement.